hardkoro/cv/README_EN.md

 # 😃 About me

-I have worked as a software engineer in a small company.
+I have worked as a backend developer in a small but growing company.
 I have achieved all my goals within it, and I’m looking for new challenges now.
+Due to the current political situation in Russia, I’m looking for challenges in Europe, being now in Tbilisi, Georgia.
 I am set up for relocation, but we could discuss other options too.

-I have an expertise on how to integrate one complex system into another or how to develop a new one from the scratch.
+As for the greatest achievement I consider the development of a WMS system from the scratch.
+It was necessary to start tracking the movement of SKU batches along the entire production cycle within an existing ERP system.
+I was responsible for the design and development of a WMS system (database and ERP integration), implemented address storage, integrated new logic into existing document workflow, coordinated the development of tablets software for storekeepers to perform warehouse operations.
+As a result, the company has achieved a significant reduction in defects, increased the traceability of raw materials and improved the quality of finished commodities.
+Also, we were able to enter new markets and increase customer’s satisfaction by shipping products with pre-determined expiration dates.

 Under my initiative, Python was added to the company’s technology stack.
 I used Python to integrate several EDI systems to ERP, made some ETL data pipelines, created a REST API service.
 Also, I deployed Apache Airflow and became an experienced user of Docker containers.
+I know the difference between Django and Flask, but I used FastAPI on the production.

 If SQL was considered as a natural language, then I would call myself a bilingual.
+I know how to utilize views, triggers, procedures, pipe functions, explain plans, partitions — you name it!
 I know Oracle best of all, but PostgreSQL is my buddy too.
 Now I am expanding my skills in NoSQL, as I passed several MongoDB training courses in particular.

 Had one subordinate: I know how to set tasks & control its execution without any conflicts.

-I can hear music even in the tapping of my fingers on the keyboard, so I like to play music in my free time.
-And of course, I love to travel!

 <br/>